mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "And where is Ginnu?", thi paused for response but Melna was silent, never taking her eyes off of Ramne.
 "Are you hearing me?"

-But Melna could sense something else about Ramne.
-That he was hiding something else that he'd done behind that smirk of his.
-He didn't targeted her just because she was a fidelant.
+But Melna could sense that something more about Ramne.
+That he was hiding something that he'd done behind that smirk of his.

 "A man like that is worth dying to kill", said Melna.
 "Don't you agree?"